 “Thus, the DevOps teams’ typically prefer…open-source such as Haproxy/Nginx versus the corporate IT standard (F5, Citrix, etc).”

 Yet they DONT show the commercial vendors HAProxy, NGINX or Loadbalancer.org in the quadrant!!!

 Well how about the fact we had a customer last year who our support team spent several days designing a relatively complex multi site exchange installation.

 Long story short the happy techies in the very large customer asked their purchasing department to buy 6 of our R320 top end load balancers + 5 years support from a reseller…

 And what did the reseller do when we ONLY offered them a 15% commission (for doing nothing)?
-Convinced the purchasing department to buy 6 units from Kemp Technologies instead!
+Convinced the purchasing department that we sucked and made them buy 6 units from Kemp Technologies!

 Contact us or submit your details to request a call back.